mrklein/openfoam-os-x/README.md

 instructions can be found in [wiki](https://github.com/mrklein/openfoam-os-x/wiki).

+## Aug.
+11, 2017

+Update

+- Added patches for versions 5.0 and 5.x (they already started to diverge).
+- Updated patches for 4.0, 4.1, and 4.x to remedy a problem of 64-bit label build reported here: https://www.cfd-online.com/Forums/openfoam-installation-windows-mac/187102-installing-openfoam-4-1-mac-os-sierra.html#post658361.

+`WM_QUIET_RULES` are temporary gone in 5.x series.

 ## May 13, 2017

 wmake unification made it simpler to update patches, so returned 3.0.x and dev